zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_partition.rst

     * ``boot_network_nic_name``: The name of the NIC whose URI is used to construct ``boot_network_device``.
 Specifying it requires that the partition exists.

-    * ``crypto_configuration``: The crypto configuration for the partition, in the format of the ``crypto-configuration`` property of the partition (see HMC API book for details), with the exception that adapters are specified with their names in field ``crypto_adapter_names`` instead of their URIs in field ``crypto_adapter_uris``.
+    * ``crypto_configuration``: The crypto configuration for the partition, in the format of the ``crypto-configuration`` property of the partition (see :term:`HMC API` for details), with the exception that adapters are specified with their names in field ``crypto_adapter_names`` instead of their URIs in field ``crypto_adapter_uris``.
 If the ``crypto_adapter_names`` field is null, all crypto adapters of the CPC will be used.

-    Properties omitted in this dictionary will remain unchanged when the partition already exists, and will get the default value defined in the data model for partitions in the HMC API book when the partition is being created.
+    Properties omitted in this dictionary will remain unchanged when the partition already exists, and will get the default value defined in the data model for partitions in the :term:`HMC API` when the partition is being created.

   expand_storage_groups (False, bool, False)